stacybri/SPI_v0/R/04_WDR/042_programs/02_data_cleaning_WDR.md

 The data will be pulled from the WDI and combined with metadata from the Povcalnet

-Scoring is as follows:
+Scoring is as follows.
+Overall score is the average of quality and frequency:
 Quality (0.5 points total):
-0.5 Point.
+1 Point.
 Comparable data lasting at least two years within past 5 years 0 Points.
 No comparable data within past 5 years

 Frequency (0.5 points total):
-0.5 Point.
-3 or more values available within past 5 years 0.3 Points.
-2 values available within past 5 years; 0.15 Points.
-1 values available within past 5 years;
+1 Point.
+3 or more values available within past 5 years 0 Points.
-0 Points.
 None within past 5 years